Amity Shlaes: Education and career

 In 1982, Shlaes graduated from Yale University with a bachelor's degree in English, magna cum laude.
 She attended the Freie Universitaet Berlin on a DAAD fellowship.
 She is Jewish.

 She is a current events columnist for Forbes at the front of the magazine, rotating with Paul Johnson and David Malpass.
-Until 2013, she wrote syndicated column for Bloomberg News.
+Until 2013, she wrote a syndicated column for Bloomberg News.
 Shlaes also writes a print column for Forbes magazine, rotating with Lee Kwan Yew, David Malpass, and Paul Johnson.
 Shlaes is also a regular contributor to Marketplace, the public radio show.
 She has appeared on numerous other radio and television shows over the course of her career.

 Before writing her column for Bloomberg, Shlaes was a columnist for the Financial Times for five years, until September 2005.
 Before that she was a member of the editorial board of The Wall Street Journal, specializing in economics.
 She followed the collapse of communism for The Wall Street Journal Europe and in the early 1990s she served as the Journal's op-ed editor.

 Over the years, she has written for The New Yorker, The American Spectator, Commentary, The Spectator (UK), Foreign Affairs, Forbes, National Review, The New Republic, the Süddeutsche Zeitung and Die Zeit, among others.
 Her obituary of Milton Friedman appeared in The New York Sun.

 For two years (2012 and 2013), Shlaes worked at the George W. Bush Presidential Center, leading the economic growth project.
 In 2011, she was named director of the 4% Growth Project at the George W. Bush Institute.
 This initiative is aimed at illuminating ideas and reforms that can yield faster, higher quality economic growth.
 Before joining the Bush Institute she served a decade as a senior fellow in economic history at the Council on Foreign Relations (CFR), an independent, nonpartisan membership organization, think tank, and publisher.
 As a senior fellow in Economic History at CFR David Rockefeller Studies Program, Shlaes worked within the Maurice R. Greenberg Center for Geo-economic Studies (CGS), dedicated to promoting better understanding among policymakers and academic specialists of how economic and political forces interact to influence world affairs.

 Since Fall 2008, Shlaes has served as an adjunct associate professor of economics at New York University Stern School of Business, teaching a course titled "The Economics of the Great Depression".
 She also serves as a Presidential Scholar at The King's College in New York City.

 She chairs the jury for the Hayek Prize of Manhattan Institute for Policy Research, a $50,000 book prize.
 She has served on the jury of the Bastiat Prize.
 Shlaes has won both prizes.
 In the past, she was a trustee of the German Marshall Fund.